When you’re invited to a wedding or are getting married yourself, the suit vs. tuxedo challenge emerges.

 A dress shirt for a suit has a spread or semi-spread collar.
 It folds down and has larger tips.

-A tuxedo shirt often has French cuffs held together by the cuff links.
-French cuffs are not required with a tuxedo, but they help convey formality.
+Tuxedo shirts often have French cuffs held together by cufflinks.
+While they’re not required with a tuxedo, they help convey formality.

-Suits typically have barrel cuffs on their dress shirts.
+Dress shirts typically feature barrel cuffs.
 However, some men opt for French cuffs with their most elegant and sleek suits.
 This is a perfectly acceptable option.

 Suit vs. Tuxedo Differences in Accessories